Packet Trace Replay for 100Gbps FPGA-based Network Tester

 under peak loads and achieve precise measurements of

 The goal of this work is to implement the required logic modules in HDL (Verilog), integrate these modules into the OpenNIC Shell platform and test the design on the Alveo U55C FPGAs.
-Additionally, a software-interface to control the network tester can be developed, building up on a previous 10 Gbps Network Tester design.
-The design should also be evaluated regarding the performance of the packet generation as well as the precision in throughput and latency measurement.
+Additionally, a software-interface to control the network tester and feed the packet traces should be adapted from the FlueNT10G.
+The design should also be evaluated regarding the performance of the packet replay as well as the precision in throughput and latency measurement.

 Prerequisites